-- option A delete the motor's ENTIRE memory

-- option B delete ALL memorised transmitters

-- option C delete ONE memorised transmitter

-- option D delete ALL positions ("0", "1", "H", etc.).
+- option A delete the motor's ENTIRE memory. - option B delete ALL memorised transmitters. - option C delete ONE memorised transmitter. - option D delete ALL positions ("0", "1", "H", etc.).
 Caution!
-This deletion should only be performed if you wish reprogram the distances using a procedure different from the one used previously (e.g. you have used manual distance programming (A.2) and would now like to use the semi-automatic procedure (A.3).
+This deletion must be performed only when you want to reprogram all the positions, using a different procedure than the one used previously (e.g. you have used manual distance programming (A.3) and would now like to use the semi-automatic procedure (A.4).

-C.4.2 - Procedure run with a transmitter which has not yet been memorised
+A.8.2 - Procedure run with a transmitter which has not yet been memorised